 St John’s House is an ideal location for those interested in heritage and archaeology.

-We are situated in the historic Rinn Duin peninsula, a site of national importance, which has the best preserved deserted Norman town in Ireland including a 550 metre town wall with three towers and a gatehouse, windmill, Norman parish church and a fratres cruciferi hospital which are undergoing stabilisation by the Heritage Council, DoE and Roscommon County Council.
+We are situated in the historic Rinn Duin peninsula, a site of national importance, which has the best preserved deserted Anglo-Norman town in Ireland including a 550 metre town wall with three towers and a gatehouse, windmill, parish church and a fratres cruciferi hospital which have recently undergone extensive conservation funded by the Heritage Council, DoE and Roscommon County Council.
 There are heritage information boards at all of these sites.

 The only Bee bole (18th century beehive alcoves) in County Roscommon and one of only 44 in Ireland is located behind the house.